Beating the probabilistic lower bound on $q$-perfect hashing: Introduction

-In our concatenation, we make a trade-off between inner code and outer code by relaxing the condition on the inner code and imposing a stricter condition on the outer code.
-We first take a set $\mA$ consisting of some $q$-element subsets of $[m]$.
-Then we use the probabilistic argument to show existence of an $m$-ary outer code $C_1$ such that, for every $q$-element subset $\{\bc_1,\bc_2,\dots,\bc_q\}$ of $C_1$, $\{\proj_i(\bc_1),\proj_i(\bc_2),\dots,\proj_i(\bc_{n_1})\}\in \mA$, where $\proj_i(\bc_j)$ stands for the $i$th coordinate of $\bc_j$.
-Note that K\"{o}rner and Matron's concatenation requires that $\{\proj_i(\bc_1),\proj_i(\bc_2),\dots,\proj_i(\bc_{n_1})\}$ are pairwise distinct.
-Thus, we have a stricter condition on $C_1$.
-If we could find a $q$-ary inner code $C_2$ such that there are at least $|\mA|$ $q$-element subsets of $C_1$ that are separated, concatenating these two codes leads a perfect $q$-hash code.
+In our concatenation, we make a trade-off between inner code and outer code by relaxing the condition on the inner code and imposing a stronger condition on the outer code.
+By taking a set $\mA$ consisting of some $q$-element subsets of $[m]$, we apply the probabilistic method to show the existence of an $m$-ary outer code $C_1$ such that, for every $q$-element subset $\{\bc_1,\bc_2,\dots,\bc_q\}$ of $C_1$, there exists $i$ such that $\{\proj_i(\bc_1),\proj_i(\bc_2),\dots,\proj_i(\bc_{n_1})\}\in \mA$, where $\proj_i(\bc_j)$ stands for the $i$th coordinate of $\bc_j$.
+Note that K\"{o}rner and Matron's concatenation only requires that there exists $i$ such that $\{\proj_i(\bc_1),\proj_i(\bc_2),\dots,\proj_i(\bc_{n_1})\}$ are pairwise distinct.
+In this sense, we extend their idea by confining $\{\proj_i(\bc_1),\proj_i(\bc_2),\dots,\proj_i(\bc_{n_1})\}$ to be one of the subset in $\mA$.
+If there is an inner code $C_2$ such that at least $|\mA|$ $q$-codewords subsets of $C_2$ are separated, we can concatenate $C_1$ with $C_2$ to obtain a perfect $q$-hash code.
 Now, it remains to look for suitable inner code $C_2$.
-One good candidate for the inner code is an MDS code.
-In this paper, we first choose an $q$-ary MDS code over a abelian group of length $3$ and dimension $2$ to be the inner code $C_2$.
-To show an improvement to the probabilistic lower bound, we have to estimate the number of separated $q$-element subsets of $C_2$.
+One good candidate for the inner code is the Maximum Distance Separable (MDS) code.
+In this paper, we let $C_2$ to be an $[3,2]$-MDS code over a abelian group of size $q$.
 We then reduce determining the number of separated $q$-element subsets of $C_2$ to determining the number of $q$-element subsets of $C_2$ in which all three positions are separated.
-It turns out that the latter problem is equivalent to the following well-known combinatorial problem: determine the number $s_q$ of pairs $(\pi_1,\pi_2)$ of bijections $[q]\rightarrow \ZZ_q$ such that $\pi_1+\pi_2$ is a bijection of $\ZZ_q$ as well, where $[q]$ denotes the set $\{1,2,\dots,q\}$.
-In literature, there is an asymptotic result on $s_q$ for odd number $q$ \cite{BMM} which can be used to estimate the number of separated $q$-element subsets of $C_2$.
-As a result, we are able to improve $R_q$ for large odd $q$.
-Recently, this combinatorial problem is further generalized to abelian group $G$ with $\sum_{x\in G}x=0$ \cite{Ebe2017}.
-Due to this generalization, we can also extend our result to improve $R_q$ for every large $q$ with $q\pmod 4\neq 2$.
-When it comes to the case where $q$ is small, our computer search reveals that other codes could give a better lower bound although a $[3,2]$-MDS code still leads to an improved lower bound on $R_q$.
+It turns out that the latter problem is equivalent to the following well-known combinatorial problem: determine the number $s_q$ of pairs $(\pi_1,\pi_2)$ of bijections $[q]\rightarrow \ZZ_q$ such that $\pi_1+\pi_2$ is a bijection of $\ZZ_q$ as well.
+By using exact values of $s_q$ for small $q$ or estimates for moderate $q$ from \cite{K07}, we prove our results for odd $q\leq 155$.
+The value of $s_q$ was determined asymptotically by Eberhard, Manners, and Mrazovic \cite{BMM}, and by using this result, as well as related work of Eberhard \cite{Ebe2017}, we prove our result for all sufficiently large $q$.